appsmithorg/appsmith-docs/website/docs/reference/widgets/maps.md

 ]
 ```

 This would display markers at the specified coordinates with the specified titles and colors.
-You can use the JSON format to add multiple markers with varying properties, and also allow users to add their markers with the **Create new marker** property.

 Additionally, you can display dynamic data from queries or JS functions by binding the response to the **Default markers** property.